AmineVolk/iban-recognition/README.md

 ## To improve

-The IBAN is defined differently from one country to another (the length differ), so you should have different regex for each country, i tried to bring together the maximum of country, but there is so much ...
+An IBAN can be defined differently from one country to another, most of them can be distinguish by their length, that's why each country should have a different regex, I tried to gather as much countries as I could, but as you know there's a lot of them so..you can guess the rest.

-you can check if your country is supported:
+You can check if your country is supported as follow:

 ```js
 const isCountryTaken = isCountrySupported("France");
 // result : True
 ```

-And you can help by adding for a country that is not in lib easliy :
+And if you want to help, you can add your country by following these steps:

-- add the country to the file countries.js
+- Add the country to the file countries.js
-- add the regex to recognize him in regex.js
+- Add the regex to recognize it in regex.js
-- run all test to avoid a regression
+- Run all the tests to avoid a regression
-- and finally do a PR
+- And finally do a PR

 ## Supported countries

-you can all supported countries by
+If you want to have the list of supported countries, you should do as follow:

 ```js
 const countries = getCountries();